 The 320 acres (130ha) of Moelyci farm seemed destined to become a holiday-home development until the local community clubbed together to buy it in the early 2000s.
 It’s now run as an environmentally-friendly farm, with 60 allotments for locals, while the Blas Lôn Las shop/café champions local food and drink.

 Denmark Farm Conservation Centre, Ceredigion

 When the Shared Earth Trust took over Denmark Farm in 1987 they set about reversing the damage done by intensive farming by restoring the biodiversity of its grassland, wetland, woodland and scrub habitat.
 They’ve succeeded admirably: the number of bird species has tripled, for example – and they want to show everyone how it’s done.
 They do all types of conservation courses, family events, and residential visits.
 The name, by the way, is original: the farm was founded in the early 1800s by a Welshman who had made his fortune (or at least, enough to buy a farm) working in London’s Denmark Hill.

 Down to Earth, Gower

 Our three National Parks – Pembrokeshire, Brecon Beacons and Snowdonia – cover a fifth of Wales’ land surface.
-They were established with three main goals: to conserve and enhance the natural beauty, wildlife and cultural heritage; to help visitors understand and enjoy of the Parks’ special qualities; and to look after the communities who live there.
-They’ve succeeded admirably: go to their visitor centres to find out how to get the most out of your visit, spend a few quid in the shop, and you’ll be helping to support their great work.
+They were established with three main goals: to conserve and enhance the natural beauty, wildlife and cultural heritage; to help visitors understand and enjoy the parks’ special qualities; and to look after the communities who live there.
+They’ve succeeded: go to their visitor centres to find out how to get the most out of your visit, spend a few quid in the shop, and you’ll be helping to support their great work.

 National Trust Wales